 Making Sure Error Messages Are Understood

-Error messages, particularly when users are filling out a form or submititng other data, are critical to helping users understand if they are using your app incorrectly.
+Error messages, particularly when users are filling out a form or submitting other data, are critical to helping users understand if they are misusing your app.
 However, some disabilities can make it hard to perceive onscreen prompts, especially those that appear on the screen only after you take action.
-It is important to make sure error messages are encoded properly to be understood by screen readers and other assistive technologies (see below).
-We also recommend avoiding using red or green text as the sole means of indicating an error message; as we noted above, some colorblind users may have a hard time perceiving the text.
+It is essential to make sure error messages are encoded properly so they are understood by screen readers and other assistive technologies (see below).
+We also recommend avoiding using red or green text as the sole means of indicating an error message; as we noted above, some colorblind users may have difficulty perceiving the text.

 Making error messages clear in the platform you're using for iOS or Android can reduce any further confusion.
 You risk losing customers with disabilities when they get the impression your app is useless, just like anyone else would if you don't make the user interface simplified.